 Take a Ride on the Falkirk Wheel

 You don't have to be on a canal boat cruise to experience "floating" up and down between the two canals, a distance equal to the height of a stack of eight double-decker buses.
-Fifty-minute trips on the wheel, starting and finishing at the visitor center, are offered throughout the year and bookable by telephoning the visitor center (+44 (0)8700 500 208) between 11 a.m. and 4 p.m.
-Wednesday to Sunday.
-(An online booking system was temporarily unavailable in November 2018, but it is worth checking the website to see if online booking is again available.)
+Fifty-minute trips on the wheel, starting and finishing at the visitor center, are offered throughout the year and bookable by telephoning the visitor center (+44 (0)8700 500 208).
+You can also purchase tickets online through the Scottish Canals website.

 If you are taking a cruise along the canals in a privately licensed pleasure craft and using the Falkirk Wheel for regular navigation, use of the boat lift is free (though it must be booked).

 More Things to Do

 Families can make the Falkirk Wheel a full day of entertainment.
 The Visitor Center includes a cafe and gift shop plus, in warmer weather, the "Splash Zone" has Waterzorbing and canoeing, peddle boats, stand-up paddle boarding, and bumper boats.
 Bike hire and Segway Safaris are also available.
 And the two horses' heads known as the Kelpies are just five miles away—at 30 meters tall, they're the world's largest equine sculptures.
 The center is 23 miles from either Glasgow or Edinburgh with all the attractions they offer.

 Loch Lomond and the Trossachs National Park is about an hour away.